MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/view.md

 ## Consuming the Custom Control

-The `CameraPreview` custom control can be referenced in XAML in the PCL project by declaring a namespace for its location and using the namespace prefix on the custom control element.
+The `CameraPreview` custom control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the custom control element.
 The following code example shows how the `CameraPreview` custom control can be consumed by a XAML page:

 ```xaml
 <ContentPage ...